 - Law Enforcement.
 We may disclose your PHI to a law enforcement official if required or permitted by law for reasons such as reporting crimes occurring the University or providing routine reporting to law enforcement agencies, such as for gunshot wounds.

 - Deceased Person’s PHI.
 We may disclose PHI to a funeral director as necessary so that they may carry out their duties.
-We may also disclose your PHI to a coroner or medical examiner for identification purposes, determining cause of death, or performing other duties authorized by law.
+We may also disclose your PHI to a coroner or medical examiner for identification purposes, determining the cause of death or performing other duties authorized by law.

 - Workers’ Compensation.
 We may disclose your PHI to Workers' Compensation, as required by workers’ compensation laws or other similar programs.
 These programs provide benefits for work-related injuries or illnesses.